Belton Park walk

 Built in memory of Viscount Alford.
 The Latin inscription reads: "Farewell, my dearest son.
 Among these trees, once fortunate in aspect, I, your weeping father, place this here, offered in your name with a prayer".

-With your back to the Lion Gates, that once marked the main route into the Belton estate, head left along the grass path towards the River Witham.
-Along this stretch, you’ll often see or hear Green Woodpeckers, who like to feast on the yellow meadow ants found in the numerous ant hills.
+With your back to the gates, proceed up the avenue towards the house for 50 metres then follow the waymarked path to your left that will lead you towards the River Witham.
+Along this stretch you’ll often see or hear green woodpeckers, who like to feed on the yellow meadow ants found in the numerous ant hills.

 These gates once marked the main route into the Belton estate and originally stood by the main road to Lincoln.